Thairo Estrada Player Props: Giants vs. Dodgers

-The San Francisco Giants, including Thairo Estrada and his .545 slugging percentage over his past 10 games, take on starter Bobby Miller and the Los Angeles Dodgers at Dodger Stadium, Saturday at 9:10 PM ET.
+Thairo Estrada -- .244 average over his past 10 games -- will be in action for the San Francisco Giants against the Los Angeles Dodgers, with Tony Gonsolin on the hill, on June 18 at 4:10 PM ET.

-In his last game he had a one-hit performance (1-for-4) against the Dodgers.
+He had a one-hit performance in his last game (1-for-4) against the Dodgers.

 Thairo Estrada Game Info & Props vs. the Dodgers